Water From My Heart by Charles Martin (363 pages, 8 copies)

-Where the Crawdads Sing by Delia Owens (10 copies + Audiobook)
+Where the Crawdads Sing by Delia Owens (384 pages, 10 copies + Audiobook)

 For years, rumors of the "Marsh Girl" have haunted Barkley Cove, a quiet town on the North Carolina coast.
 So in late 1969, when handsome Chase Andrews is found dead, the locals immediately suspect Kya Clark, the so-called Marsh Girl.

 But Kya is not what they say.
 Sensitive and intelligent, she has survived for years alone in the marsh that she calls home, finding friends in the gulls and lessons in the sand.
 Then the time comes when she yearns to be touched and loved.
 When two young men from town become intrigued by her wild beauty, Kya opens herself to a new life--until the unthinkable happens.

 Whistling Past the Graveyard by Susan Crandall (308 pages, 8 copies + Audiobook)

 In the summer of 1963, nine-year-old Starla Claudelle runs away from her strict grandmother’s Mississippi home.
 Starla’s destination is Nashville, where her mother went to become a famous singer, abandoning Starla when she was three.
 Walking a lonely country road, Starla accepts a ride from Eula, a black woman traveling alone with a white baby.
 Now, on the road trip that will change her life forever, Starla sees for the first time life as it really is—as she reaches for a dream of how it could one day be.